Steve's Gastronomic Home Page

 (405) 748-6113

-Located on the east shore of Lake Hefner, Lakeside Fish Grill makes the most of Oklahoma's frequently spectacular sunsets visible across the lake through the restaurant's giant plate glass windows.
-Unlike many such "view" restaurants that can be found throughout the country, though, the food at Lakeside actually seems to live up to the ambiance.
+Located on the east shore of Lake Hefner, Hefner Grill makes the most of Oklahoma's frequently spectacular sunsets visible across the lake through the restaurant's giant plate glass windows.
+Originally I thought the view was a fringe benefit to the good food here, but now I think they have raised the prices to the point that you have to pay for the view.

 House salad

-The dinner seafood entrées all come with a House Salad, and I think this is one of the best parts of the meal.
+The dinner seafood entrées used to come with a House Salad, but now they cost $3 extra.
+This is actually one of the best parts of the meal, though, and may be worth the price.
 The lettuce is fresh, and the dressings are made from scratch.
-I thought the Cajun style vinagrette dressing was flavorful and fresh.
+I thought the Cajun style vinagrette dressing was flavorful and fresh, but others have been equally good.

 Several soups and appetizers are available as well.
-I tried the Seafood Gumbo that had a dark color, and was filled with so much rice, seafood, and other ingredients it was easier to eat with a fork than a spoon.
-This gumbo was very different from the versions I had eaten in Austin containing a clear broth.
-The one here was good, but not something I would rate as one of the best dishes.
+Pearl's served a Seafood Gumbo that had a dark color, and was filled with so much rice, seafood, and other ingredients it was easier to eat with a fork than a spoon.
+I do not know if the gumbo now served is the same, but Maryland crab bisque is also available for a soup.

 Pecan crusted trout